simplesamlphp/simplesamlphp/modules/saml/docs/sp.md

 `saml.SOAPClient.privatekey_pass`
 :   The passphrase of the privatekey in `saml.SOAPClient.certificate`.

-`saml1.useartifact`
-:   Request that the IdP returns the result to the artifact binding.
-    The default is to use the POST binding, set this option to TRUE to use the artifact binding instead.

-:   This option can also be set in the `shib13-idp-remote` metadata, in which case the setting in `shib13-idp-remote` takes precedence.

-:   *Note*: SAML 1 specific.

 `saml20.hok.assertion`
 :   Enable support for the SAML 2.0 Holder-of-Key SSO profile.